The Register of Public Roads is a list of roads for which Council is responsible, and can be viewed from related content.

 Emergency situations, such as damage caused by a road accident which could be a safety hazard to motorists or pedestrians, can be reported on a 24 hour basis.
 Phone 1300 653 356 and follow the prompts for emergencies.

-To lodge any request for service relating to a Council road click here.
+Lodge a request for service relating to a Council road.

 Council provides and looks after approximately 1,172 kilometres of footpath within the Kingston municipality, including those along state roads.